Neural Feature Learning From Relational Database: Problem Definition and Complexity Analysis

 \begin{problem}[Feature learning from relational data] Given a relational database, find the set of joining paths, transformations and models such that $P^*, F^*, g^* = argmin L_{P, F, g}(Y,\hat{Y})$. \end{problem}

-The following theorem shows that Problem \ref{prob:Feature learning} as an optimization problem is NP-hard even when $F$ and $g$ are given (see the proof in supplementary material). \begin{theorem} Given a relational graph, the candidate set of transformations $F$ and model $g$ , searching for the optimal path for predicting the correct label is an NP-Hard problem. \end{theorem} Since the problem is hard, in sub-section \ref{subsec:path generation}, we explain efficient heuristic approaches for joining path generation.
-On the other hand, finding the best model $g$ when the features are given is a model selection problem.
-That problem has been intensively studied in the machine learning literature, therefore, we limit the scope of this work to finding the relevant tree transformations.
+The following theorem shows that Problem \ref{prob:Feature learning} as an optimization problem is NP-hard even when $F$ and $g$ are given: \begin{theorem} Given a relational graph, the candidate set of transformations $F$ and model $g$, searching for the optimal path for predicting the correct label is an NP-hard problem. \end{theorem} \begin{proof} See Appendix. \end{proof} In section \ref{subsec:path generation} we explain efficient heuristic approaches for joining path generation.
+Finding the best model $g$ for given features is a model selection problem which has been intensively studied in the machine learning literature.
+Therefore, we limit the scope of this work to finding the good tree transformations.